RalphBayer/ConWiki/README.md

 start.bat every time you want to use ConWiki.
 (NOTE: ConWiki has only been tested for google and firefox at the moment, layout or text could look a little odd.
 If you use another browser then please let me know how it looks for you.).

+The webpage that gets automatically opened might not be responding when it first gets opened.
+If so then just keep refreshing the page and in a couple of seconds it should start working.

 ---

 ## Contribution